Putting together your minimalist baby registry can be insanely overwhelming.

 Of course, manufacturers are going to tell you that all of their products are the best and most essential you will need, but the truth is…

-Another thing you might consider is making use of borrowed expensive items and hand me down clothes from friends and family, that can then be handed on after you have finished with them.
+Another thing you might consider is making use of borrowed expensive items and hand-me-down clothes from friends and family, which can then be handed on after you have finished with them.